prudhomm/www.cemosis.fr/README.md

 ## Use `tags: website-name` in the Front Matter

 This repository contains all the news of three websites above.
-To write a post for a specific website, be sure to use right `tag` in the `Front Matter` of every markdown file.
+To write a post for a specific website, be sure to use right `tags` in the `Front Matter` of every markdown file.

 Two examples for two websites: